Yellow Fever Vaccines

 RegaVax is a vaccine candidate that utilizes the genetic code of the yellow fever vaccine virus as a carrier (or vector) for the coronavirus's genetic code.

-Najít Technologies HydroVax-002 YFV is a Novel Inactivated Yellow Fever vaccine candidate conducting phase 1 clinical research with the NIH.
-The study evaluated 1 mcg and 5 mcg dosages, administered intramuscularly on Day 1 and Day 29.
+Najít Technologies' Vax-002 YFV is a Novel Inactivated Yellow Fever vaccine candidate, conducting phase clinical research with the NIH.
+The study evaluated the administration of 1 mg of CG and 5 mg of DOD intramuscularly.

 Yellow Fever Vaccine Boosters

+The U.S. CDC states that a yellow fever vaccine booster dose is not necessary.
 In Brazil, the standard presentation should include an additional dose for individuals who received the fractional dose of the yellow fever vaccine in 2018 and who will travel to areas with proven virus circulation in 2025.

 The Lancet Global Health published results from a systematic review and meta-analysis in January 2024, focusing on determining long-term immunity following yellow fever vaccination.
 The evidence suggests that a single dose of yellow fever vaccination provides lifelong protection for travelers.
 However, in people living with HIV and children (younger than two years), booster doses might still be required because lower proportions of vaccinees were seroprotected ten or more years post-vaccination.
-Pooled seroprotection rates were 94% (95% CI 86–99) among healthy adults in a non-endemic setting (mostly travelers) and 76% (65–85) in an endemic setting (all Brazilian studies).
+Pooled seroprotection rates were 94% (95% CI, 86–99%) among healthy adults in a non-endemic setting (mostly travelers) and 76% (65–85%) in an endemic setting (all Brazilian studies).
 The pooled seroprotection rate was 47% (35–60) in children (aged 9–23 months at the time of vaccination) and 61% (38–82) in people living with HIV.

 Yellow Fever Vaccine Fractional Dosage